 Common Spinal Infection Fact Pattern in NMCD Facilities

 Collins & Collins, P.C. has seen the same fact pattern in multiple cases that the firm has filed.
-These are the facts that recur repeatedly:
+These are the facts showing extreme medical negligence that recur repeatedly:

 An inmate will have a minor infection, it could be a scratch, a pimple, a cut or some internal infection.
 The infection will begin to grow causing as infections do increasing levels of pain.
 The inmate will ask to have the infection checked out and for treatment.
 The inmate is told there is nothing wrong and is given ibuprofen.
 No lab tests are conducted to determine whether there is an infection despite the rampant rate of infections that prevails in prison environments.

 The infection continues to grow for weeks and months with repeated requests for medical care, and repeated denials.
 During this time, the inmate reports increasingly severe pain.
 Due to the utter failure of the medical providers to provide basic care, the inmate will file medical grievances.
 Nothing happens, there is still no medical care and the grievances are either ignored completely or denied summarily by non-medical NMCD personnel.

 The spinal infection continues to grow.
 The inmate conditions continues to worsen as the infection takes to the bones.
 Still, there are no lab tests conducted.
 Still there are no antibiotics.
 Still the inmate is given ibuprofen at told there is nothing wrong.
 Still there is no referral to a local emergency department to arrest the growing and now emergent spinal infection.